Some US-Based Helmet Manufacturers - Old Data!

 Bell Sports, Inc. is probably still the world's largest manufacturer of helmets and at one time held some 70% of the total world helmet market.
 In 1995 Bell began buying other helmet manufacturers, including several Canadian companies and Giro.
 We think Bell has made some really good products over the years, and some that were not so good.
 Bell's staff members have been among the most active in promoting standards, particularly VP emeritus Dean Fisher, who has for years contributed a great deal to the standards effort, along with Thom Parks in Corporate Affairs.
 In 1998 Bell began producing their Kinghead helmet for very large heads, a project we had been asking manufacturers to undertake for several years.
 It was unquestionably provided as a public service, since the number of riders who need 8 1/4 size helmets is very limited, and Bell has never made a profit on that model.
 Bell also funds bicycle helmet promotion activities of the Safe Kids, whose local chapters are the country's most active lobby for mandatory helmet laws.
 Because of their market dominance in the US, Consumer Reports usually includes lots of Bell models in their testing, and Bell always has several models among their recommended choices.

 In 2004 Bell Sports was purchased by Fenway Partners, a private-equity holding company.
 The Giro part of Bell was included.
 Through Fenway, Bell Sports in early 2005 repurchased the Bell motorcycle helmet manufacturing company that it had spun off in 1991.
 Then Bell merged with Riddell, known as a football helmet maker.
 In 2006 Riddell Bell merged with Easton Sports, and became Easton-Bell Sports, owned by Fenway Partners, Jim Easton, and The Ontario Teachers Pension Fund.
+In 2016 the Bell, Giro and Cpreme brands were sold to Vista Sports.
 Most consumers are probably unaware of any of those changes, and as far as we can tell they have not changed the company's technical competence or product quality.

 Here are some references on Bell:

 Giro produced the first no-shell helmet for adults in 1986, sparking a massive shift to the no-shell and then the thin-shell design.
 They are best known for high-end helmets that sell at high-end prices, helped along by advertising featuring Lance Armstrong and emphasizing the racing connection built from that 1986 design.
-Giro was bought by Bell in 1996, but maintains a separate brand identity.
+Giro was bought by Bell in 1996, but maintained a separate brand identity.
 They have been among the industry leaders in new features such as rear stabilizers and better strap adjusters.
 Consumer Reports has consistently rated their low or medium priced helmets as more protective than the pricey high-end models with the huge vents.
+Bell and Giro are now completely integrated, but the Giro brand helmets are still different from Bells.

 Giro Sport Design